-Figure 7 - 19
+Figure 7 - 21

 WiFi Settings

 (Charms Bar) &

 Networks

 - 4. Double-click an access point to connect to it (or click it and click Connect). - 5.
 Enter a network security key (password) if required, and click Next. - 6.
-You can choose to share or connect to devices or not. - 8.
+You can choose to find other devices or not. - 7.
+When you are connected to the network access point it will display ConnectedConnected. - 8.
 Select any connected network and click Disconnect to disconnect from a connected access point.

-Figure 7 - 20
+Figure 7 - 22

 Networks

 Connected /

 Disconnect

-- 9. You can click the Airplane Mode button to turn the mode On or Off. - 10.
-If you click on Change PC Settings (at the bottom of Settings in the Charms Bar) you can turn Wireless or Airplane Mode On/Off (see over).
+- 9. You can click the Airplane Mode button to turn the mode (including Bluetooth) On or Off. - 10.
+Alternatively you can click the WiFi button to turn just the WiFi On or Off.